Skip to content

 Complex Types

-You can import complex types directly for a specific FHIR release:
+Import complex types directly from a specific FHIR release:

 # Direct import for R5